vishalicious213/sushi-go/PLANNING.md

     - Name
     - Score
     - Background is in player's color
-    - Buttons to go to next or previous player
 - Main card area
     - Show each type of sushi
         - Sushi's name at bottom